-For the last ten years Ted has played a national leadership role in the effort to stabilize our climate and for a renewable energy revolution.
+Since late 2003 Ted has played a national leadership role in the effort to stabilize our climate and for a renewable energy revolution.
 He was a co-founder in 2004 of the Climate Crisis Coalition and in 2005 coordinated the USA Join the World effort leading up to December 3rd actions during the United Nations Climate Change conference in Montreal.
-In May, 2006 he became the national coordinator of the U.S. Climate Emergency Council and is currently National Campaign Coordinator for the Chesapeake Climate Action Network.
-For three and a half months in the fall of 2007 he ate no solid food as part of a climate emergency fast focused on getting Congress to pass strong climate legislation.
+In May, 2006 he began working with the Chesapeake Climate Action Network and was CCAN National Campaign Coordinator until his retirement in October, 2015.

 He has participated in and led hundreds of actions.
 He has been arrested seventeen times for acts of nonviolent civil disobedience, including six times between October, 2006 and April, 2011 on climate issues.